Kenya: New Directive for Chinese Travellers Entering Kenya

-Chinese nationals entering Kenya are required to self-isolate themselves for a period of no less than 15 days as part of fight against the new coronavirus, Chinese Ambassador to Kenya Wu Peng announced Thursday.
+Chinese nationals travelling into the country are required to self-isolate themselves for a minimum of 15 days.

+The Chinese Ambassador to Kenya Wu Peng said the embassy will call them every morning confirming that they are indeed at home.

+He added that the embassy's visa section is still open but he did not give a figure of Kenyans who have travelled to China since the Covid-19 (Coronavirus) broke out late last year.

-Mr Peng, who was speaking at a forum with Kenyan editors, said Kenyan students are safe in China adding that his government has the capacity and resources to manage the public health emergency effectively.
+Mr Peng, who was speaking on Thursday at a forum with Kenyan editors, said Kenyan students are safe in China.
+He added that his government has the capacity and resources to manage the public health emergency effectively.

 "...There is no end in sight.
 The mental anguish that comes with staying in a place ravished by a deadly virus is hard to explain.
 I just want to come home," one of them said.

 "My supply of basic needs is running low.
 Although I can buy them, the prices of most of these items have almost doubled.
-Recently, I bought two cabbages at 25 RMB (approx. Sh400).
+Recently, I bought two cabbages at 25 RMB (approx. Ksh400, $4).

-On Thursday Mr Peng said that his government will provide good medical care, daily supplies and logistical support for the foreigners.
+On Thursday Mr Peng said that his government would provide good medical care, daily supplies and logistical support for the foreigners in China.

 "All universities in China have taken strict measures to keep campuses far away from the epidemic.
 No cases of infection among Kenyans in China has been reported so far," he said.